 This is a needed process that can be hard to see when our kids are young.
 Yet this is what research indicates.
 Providing our kids responsibility and teaching them how to protect themselves enables us to give them independence as they grow older.
 My research with 4,000 kids confirmed that and It is what all the research in current psychological journals is showing.
 Autonomy is important for our kids’ development and also contributes to having a great relationship with them through adolescence.

-If our goal is to raise content, caring, and confident kids, what are some of the things we can do that don’t add pressure to our plate but are proven to actually help us reach our goal?
+If our goal is to raise contented, caring, and confident kids, what are some of the things we can do that don’t add pressure to our plate but are proven to actually help us reach our goal?

 The Relationship is the Best Protector

 According to an article in Frontiers in Psychology, there is strong, consistent, correlational support for the protective effect of a high quality mother child relationship.
 What does that mean?
-It means that it’s not our ability to control and direct our kids that protects them, It’s actually the quality of our relationship with them.
+It means that it’s not our ability to control and direct our kids that protects them, it’s actually the quality of our relationship with them.

 Warmth, Supportiveness, Problem Solving and Positive Communication